-Euripides’ play Electra, produced in 415 b.c.e., starts with a peasant recounting past events: Clytemnestra and her lover Aegisthus murdered Agamemnon and took the throne of Mycenae.
+Euripides’ play Electra, produced in 415 b.c.e., starts with a peasant, or Farmer, recounting past events: Clytemnestra and her lover Aegisthus murdered Agamemnon and took the throne of Mycenae.
 Agamemnon’s son Orestes escaped and has been raised in Phocis.
 Daughter Electra, when marriageable, was forced to wed this peasant instead of any noble, whereby Aegisthus’ rule might be endangered.
 The marriage has not been consummated.
 “If any man thinks me a fool, for harbouring / A young girl in my house and never touching her, / He measures what’s right by the wretched standard of / His own mind” (107).

 Anyway, things don’t sound so bad, and Castor acknowledges that Orestes was driven by the oracle of Apollo in the first place.
 Brother Orestes and sister Electra bid each other a tearful farewell.

 Euripides.
 Electra and Other Plays.
 Trans.
 John Davie.
 NY: Penguin Books, 1998.
 129-174, 235-242.